darkweak/souin/README.md

 Currenly not available because Træfik uses Yaegi to analyse the plugin, which prevents the usage of unsafe libraries unless you're a developper.
 An example can be found [here](https://github.com/darkweak/souin/tree/master/plugins/traefik) nonetheless.

 ### Prestashop plugin
 A repository called [prestashop-souin](https://github.com/lucmichalski/prestashop-souin) has been started by [lucmichalski](https://github.com/lucmichalski).
-Any help will be appreciated to make it working as soon as possible.
+You can manage your Souin instance through the admin panel UI.

+### Wordpress plugin
+A repository called [wordpress-souin](https://github.com/Darkweak/wordpress-souin) to be able to manage your Souin instance through the admin panel UI.

 ## Credits